kubernetes-sigs/aws-efs-csi-driver/examples/kubernetes/dynamic_provisioning/access_points/README.md

       fileSystemId: fs-582a03f3
       ```
       Modify the other values as needed:
-      * `provisioningMode` - The type of volume to be provisioned by Amazon EFS.
-Currently, only access point based provisioning is supported (`efs-ap`).
       * `fileSystemId` - The file system under which the access point is created.
       * `directoryPerms` - The directory permissions of the root directory created by the access point.
       * `gidRangeStart` (Optional) - The starting range of the Posix group ID to be applied onto the root directory of the access point.
 The default value is `50000`.